ekaterinakreis/ekaterinakreis/README.md

 - 👋 Hi, I’m @ekaterinakreis.
-Welcom ro my account)
+Welcome to my account)
 - 👀 I’m interested in interior design and art
 - 🌱 I’m currently improving my  Python and JavaScript skills
 - 📫 How to reach me ...